 PSA-TEC nearly doubles in size

-ST. CHARLES, Ill.--Here in early May at the Pheasant Run Resort in the Chicago suburbs, PSA Security Network's annual conference and training event, PSA-TEC, attracted some 800 registrants, nearly twice as many as 2006, representing among them approximately 100 systems integrators from the United States, Canada, Mexico and Puerto Rico.
+ST. CHARLES, Ill.--Here at the Pheasant Run Resort in the Chicago suburbs, PSA Security Network's annual conference and training event, PSA-TEC, has attracted some 800 registrants, nearly twice as many as 2006, representing among them approximately 100 systems integrators from the United States, Canada, Mexico and Puerto Rico.